 Companies That Have Remote Customer Service Jobs Open Today

 So now that you know why I suggest starting your remote career as a customer service agent, it’s time to get busy.
-Here are some of the better companies that always seem to be hiring:
+Here are some of the better companies that frequently have beginner-level customer service openings:

 I have read elsewhere that the pay is about $10.00 an hour and you work on a temporary basis as an Independent Contractor.